andrewleesteele/tray-lightning-component/README.md

 ### Salesforce Configuration

 1. Whitelist Tray.io Workflow URL for cross-origin resource sharing (CORS).
    - Go to Setup.
    - Search 'CORS' in the quick find panel.
    - Create 'New' Whitelisted Origin.
    - Enter the Tray.io Webhook URL and save.
 2. Add Tray.io Workflow URL as a Content Security Policy Trusted Site.
    - Go to Setup
-  - Search 'CSP Trusted Sites'
+   - Search 'CSP Trusted Sites' in the quick find panel.
+   - Create 'New' Trusted Site.
+   - Set 'Trusted Site URL' is set to Tray.io Webhook URL and active is set to true.
+3.